Russell Henley: Amateur career

-In 2011, Henley won the Stadion Classic at UGA on the Nationwide Tour, only the second amateur to win on that tour; Daniel Summerhays was the first in 2007.
+In 2011, Henley won the Stadion Classic at UGA on the Nationwide Tour, only the second amateur to win on that tour.
 The tournament was played on the University of Georgia's home course.
 Henley represented the U.S. that year at the Walker Cup and Palmer Cup competitions.

 Professional career

 Henley made his professional debut at the Nationwide Tour's Soboba Golf Classic in September 2011.
 A year later, he won the Chiquita Classic, defeating Patrick Cantlay and Morgan Hoffmann in a playoff.
 In October 2012, he won his second title of the year at the Winn-Dixie Jacksonville Open.
 On the 72nd hole, he made 25 ft putt for birdie to force playoff against B.J.
 Staten.
 He made par on the first playoff hole to earn the win.
 He graduated from the Web.com Tour (formerly the Nationwide Tour), to the PGA Tour, by finishing third on the money list in 2012.